Network Inspection for Detecting Strategic Attacks: Final Remarks

 { }

-We studied a stylized formulation of strategic network inspection in an adversarial environment.
-In this problem, the defender seeks an inspection strategy that randomizes over minimum-size detector positionings, while ensuring that the expected detection performance against attack plans is above a certain threshold.
-We formulate the problem as a mathematical program with constraints involving the mixed strategy NE of a defender-attacker game.
-Previously known algorithms for equilibrium computation of two-player games cannot be applied to solve this large-scale game.
-Therefore, we developed a novel approach for analyzing equilibrium properties of this game, which enables us to solve the inspection problem for large-scale networks along with performance guarantees.
+In this article, we studied a generic yet practically relevant formulation of a large-scale bilevel optimization problem for strategic network inspection.
+In this problem, the defender seeks a randomized inspection strategy that utilizes minimum number of detectors, while ensuring that the expected detection performance against worst-case attack plans is above a desirable threshold.
+We developed a novel approach that analyzes the equilibria of a zero-sum game, which enables us to solve the inspection problem for large-scale networks along with performance guarantees.